upenn-cis-4120/quickstay/README.md

 `bun install`
 `bun dev`

-(meant to be run in a mobile viewport)
+*Must be opened in Google Chrome DevTools Responsive Design Mode if on desktop*